 While studying Textile Design at Central Saint Martins her travel inspirations and her curiosity about how things worked led her to the Weave pathway; challenging her to understand pattern and structure in 2D cloth while exploring how to circumnavigate the restrictive nature of hand-weaving.
 Her final project combined fibre optics with knotting and basket-weaving techniques, earning her a 1st class degree in Textile Design in 2011 and the Cockpit Arts/ Clothworker’s award a year later.

-Cassandra is incredibly passionate about weaving, design and sharing her knowledge with her clients, design professionals and the wider community and can often be seen ‘talking textiles’ during workshops at The Oxford Weaving Studio and at various craft events around the UK.
-As such, she has had the privilege to work with many wonderful private clients, interior designers within the UK and the US and an increasing number of worldwide design professionals to create bespoke designs for their luxury interiors.
+Cassandra is incredibly passionate about weaving, design and sharing her knowledge with her clients, design professionals and the wider community and can often be seen ‘talking textiles’ during workshops at The Oxford Weaving Studio, on her new Domestika online weaving course and at various craft & design events around the UK.
+As such, she has had the privilege to work with many wonderful private clients and design professionals within the UK and around the world to create bespoke designs for their luxury interiors.